crossplane/crossplane/design/one-pager-stacks-security-isolation.md

 ![Diagram of a Cluster Stack Installed](./images/cluster-stack-installed.png)

-### Environments
+### Environment

-While cluster stacks are installed at the cluster level (there is only one instance of each cluster stack), they can still support the concept of multiple "environments", each represented by a namespace.
-For example, an admin can create a namespace to model their production "environment" and another namespace to model their development "environment".
-All resources within each of those environments can share a common set of provider credentials.
-This namespaced "environment" approach provides the administrator with a way to collect or aggregate all the infrastructure and services associated with a given environment.
+Cluster stacks are installed at the cluster level (there is only one instance of each cluster stack), and there will be a single environment for infrastructure which will be represented by the crossplane-system namespace as well as cluster scoped resources, with a distinct set of `ClusterRole` objects that Crossplane provides for environment admins, editors, and viewers.
+These roles can be used to grant access to subjects such as a `User` or `Group` in the Crossplane control cluster with a separately created `RoleBinding` or `ClusterRoleBinding`.
+As such, Crossplane is responsible for maintaining a set of `Roles` and users are responsible for managing `Subjects` and `Bindings`.

 #### Cluster Stack Single Instance Version Limitation

-One caveat of this approach is that because there is only a single instance of the cluster stack in the cluster, it is therefore shared across all environments.
-This means that all environments must use the same version of the stack.
-If an admin wants to try a newer version of the stack for their dev environment, it will also result in the newer version of the stack being used in the production environment as well.
+Because there is only a single instance of the cluster stack in the cluster, it is therefore shared across all namespaces.
+This means that all namespaces must use the same version of the cluster stack.
+If an admin wants to try a newer version of the cluster stack, it will impact all environments.

 This limitation could be addressed in the future by allowing multiple versions of cluster stacks installed per control plane, which would require additional complexity and design work.
-To get started, we will make the simplifying constraint that only a single version of a cluster stack can be installed and it will be shared across all namespaces (environments).
+To get started, we will make the simplifying constraint that only a single version of a cluster stack can be installed and it will be shared across all namespaces.

-#### Environment Policies

-Another potential advantage of supporting multiple namespace "environments" is that each one could be assigned their own specific policy, such as default resource classes.
-The production environment could have a completely different set of default resource classes than the development environment.
-Since these environments are simply represented by namespaces, they can take on any arbitrary meaning or scope.
-For example, instead of dev vs. prod, they could represent entirely other dimensions, such as a high performance environment, a cheap environment, an AWS only environment, etc.

-The full design for this support of different policies per environment is out of scope of this document, but this idea has interesting potential.
-Also note that in the current implementation of policies, they must be in the same namespace as the claim referencing them.
-This will likely be updated in the future to support cluster or environment scoped policies.

 ## Namespace Stacks

 Namespace Stacks are likely to represent higher level "application" functionality, but are not required to do so.
-Instead of providing the infrastructure and lower level platform components for entire environments like a cluster stack, they likely will merely provide the functionality to support a single application.
+ Instead of providing the infrastructure and lower level platform components for environments like a cluster stack, they are intended to provide the functionality to support a single application.
 It is expected for namespace stacks to (indirectly) consume and build on functionality from cluster stacks in the form of resource claims.

 For example, a namespace stack could generate a `MySQLInstance` claim that is fulfilled through a default resource class by a cluster stack in the form of a concrete MySQL database instance.

 The key aspect of a namespace stack is that it will be installed with permissions to only watch for resources **within the namespace** it is running in.
 This provides a nice isolation as well as versioning story.

 * **Isolation:** The namespace stack should not be able to read or write any resources outside of its target namespace.
 * **Versioning:** Multiple versions of the namespace stack can be installed within the control plane, each namespace can have their own independent version.

 ### Installation Flow